 Modern MLP methods provide a significantly more flexible and expressive alternative to traditional PES representations.
 These models learn complex, high-dimensional potential energy function, $E\left( \lbrace {\bf r}_j \rbrace; \lbrace Z_j \rbrace \right)$, directly from Cartesian coordinates, $\lbrace {\bf r}_j \rbrace $, and atomic numbers, $\lbrace Z_j \rbrace$, without relying on predefined functional forms.
 The inclusion of nuclear charges enables training across chemical space, allowing a single model to generalize across different elements and molecular compositions~\cite{rupp2012fast}.
 A common training objective is to minimize an energy-only loss function

 where $E_n^{\rm ML}$ and $E_n^{\rm ref}$ denote the predicted and reference total energies for configuration $n$.

-While total energy is the most commonly used global property in supervised PES learning, other scalar molecular properties, $P\left( \lbrace {\bf r}_j \rbrace; \lbrace Z_j \rbrace \right)$---such as dipole moments, HOMO--LUMO gaps, or solvation free energies---can also be learned using the same framework.
+While total energy is the most commonly used global property in supervised PES learning, other scalar molecular properties, $P\left( \lbrace {\bf r}_j \rbrace; \lbrace Z_j \rbrace \right)$, such as dipole moments, HOMO-LUMO gaps, or solvation free energies, can also be learned using the same framework.
 In such cases, the loss function takes the general form

 where $P_n^{\text{ML}}$ and $P_n^{\text{ref}}$ denote the predicted and reference values of a given property for configuration $n$.
-Although this approach has been applied successfully in various molecular property prediction tasks~\cite{ramakrishnan2015many}, it lacks a clear theoretical justification in many cases.
-Unlike potential energy, which is a well-defined function of nuclear coordinates via the Born--Oppenheimer approximation, there is often no fundamental reason to expect a smooth or unique mapping from structure to global properties such as redox potential or reactivity---particularly when solvent effects, electronic correlation, or conformational variability play a significant role.
+Although this approach has been applied successfully in various molecular property prediction tasks~\cite{ramakrishnan2015many}, it often lacks a clear theoretical justification.
+Unlike potential energy, which is a well-defined function of nuclear coordinates via the Born--Oppenheimer approximation, there is often no fundamental reason to expect a smooth or unique mapping from structure to global properties such as redox potential or reactivity, particularly when solvent effects, electronic correlation, or conformational variability play a significant role.

 If the learned energy function is smooth and differentiable, atomic forces can be obtained as analytical gradients of the predicted energy.
 In principle, an accurately learned PES determines the corresponding \gls*{ff}, making this energy-only strategy viable, at least in regions of configuration space that are well sampled.
 However, in practice, limited sampling or model inaccuracies can lead to poor force predictions, even when the energy fit appears accurate.